rusefi/hw_microRusEfi/readme.md

 # microRusEFI

-microRusEfi is a small & cheap engine management system board designed for fully sequential 1, 2, 3 and 4 cylinder applications.
+microRusEFI is a small & cheap engine management system board designed for fully sequential 1, 2, 3 and 4 cylinder applications.

 6 and 8 cylinders are possible with some limitations.
 5 cylinder application not recommended.
-You would need at least two microRusEfi units to run a v12.
+You would need at least two microRusEFI units to run a v12.

 microRusEFI uses a waterproof connector and its aluminum enclosure could be sealed.